Posted on October 19, 2015

 A Ramey warrant can be contested by a criminal defense attorney on a number of theories.
 For instance, the judge may have abandoned their judicial role, or the warrant was gained through false representations of the police officer or fabricated evidence.
 In that case, the warrant will be set aside and the detention of the suspect will a violation of their Fourth Amendment right under the United States Constitution perhaps leading to the suppression of the prosecutor’s evidence.

-For more information, or if you have been arrest or under investigation for a criminal offense, contact Los Angeles Warrant Attorney John Rogers at the Law Offices of John D. Rogers.
-Call 877-888-9820 for a free consultation concerning your rights and defenses.
+For more information, or if you have been arrest or under investigation for a criminal offense, contact the Law Offices of John D. Rogers to schedule a free confidential consultation with an experienced Orange County criminal defense attorney.